gbif/hp-canadensys/vascan/how-to.md

 # Introduction

 The Database of Vascular Plants of Canada (VASCAN) is a comprehensive list of all vascular plants reported in Canada, Greenland (Denmark) and Saint Pierre and Miquelon (France).
 VASCAN is a checklist database.
 Its core record is a taxon, e.g. a species like *Acer saccharum* Marshall.
-It also contains information related to that taxon, such as its distribution, taxonomy, synonyms and vernacular names, and a source for almost all of these elements.
+It also contains information related to that taxon, such as its distribution, taxonomy, synonyms and vernacular names, and a source for most of these elements.
 VASCAN is literature-based, though recent additions are sometimes specimen-based.

-As opposed to many other checklist websites, we designed VASCAN to be as open as possible.
-Instead of locking the data in an unusable format, users can download the [whole database](http://data.canadensys.net/ipt/resource.do?r=vascan) or their own subset through the [checklist builder](/vascan/checklist-builder/) as Darwin Core Archives or flat text files.
+We designed VASCAN to be as open as possible.
+As such, users can download the [entire database](http://data.canadensys.net/ipt/resource.do?r=vascan) or a subset through the [checklist builder](/vascan/checklist-builder/) as Darwin Core Archives or flat text files.
 Users can also report and view issues with the data and interface in [our open issue tracker](https://github.com/Canadensys/vascan-data/issues).

-VASCAN is a [Java](https://www.java.com/) application running in [Tomcat](http://tomcat.apache.org/) using a [MySQL](https://www.mysql.com/) database.
-Although it was designed for plants, we made an effort to generalize the structure of the database and application, so it could also be used for other taxonomic groups, such as animals and fungi.
+VASCAN is a [Java](https://www.java.com/) application that operates in [Tomcat](http://tomcat.apache.org/) using a [MySQL](https://www.mysql.com/) database.
+Although it was designed for plants, we have made an effort to generalize the structure of the database and application, so that it could also be used for other taxonomic groups, such as animals and fungi.

 # Name search

 Enter a scentific name or a vernacular name and the database will give you suggestions of corresponding names starting with the name you have entered.
 A search on "arte" will return "Artemisia", but not "Two-parted sedge".

-For each scientific name, several information are provided:
+For each scientific name, several pieces of information are provided:
-* Status of the species (accepted of synonym)
+* Status of the species (accepted or synonym)
-* Vernacular names, both in French and English, with status of the vernacular name (accepted or synonym)
+* Vernacular names, in French and English, with status of the vernacular name (accepted or synonym)
 * Synonyms
 * Distribution at the province level, with distribution status:
   * **Native**: Taxon present as a result of natural processes only, without human agency.